Is Dogecoin A Real Investment Or A Joke?

 Dogecoin was created when Markus forked Luckycoin which is now inactive and was originally a fork of Litecoin, which is a fork of Bitcoin.

-It uses different proof of work algorithm than Bitcoin and is fairly similar to Litecoin in how it works.
+It uses a different proof of work algorithm than Bitcoin and is fairly similar to Litecoin in how it works.
 In fact, all modifications and updates made on Litecoin will also be made on Dogecoin.

 Although Dogecoin doesn’t support smart contracts, it is cheap and fast.
 Some people even use Dogecoin to transfer money between exchanges because it has low transaction fees and is quite fast.